moisesmmele/powerlock-win/README.md

 **⚠️ WARNING: EXTREME CAUTION REQUIRED**
 This tool is aggressive.
 It modifies file permissions (ACLs) and Registry policies to prevent changes. **Improper use can lock you out of critical system functions (like Network Settings or Registry Editor).**
 - Always ensure you have a **Backup Administrator Account** enabled before applying restrictions.
-- You typically need a *secondary* administrator account to remove these restrictions if your main account is locked out.
+- You will need a *secondary* administrator account to remove these restrictions if your main account is locked out.

 ## Features